perriera/for_interfaces/vm/digitalocean/README.md

 - Select `Yes, I trust the Authors`
 - Go `Terminal->New Terminal` and this time see a session on the remote Linux box.
 - You are now connected to the remote Linux box with VSC all set up to build projects with.
+- You are now `logged in remotely as dev`

 #### Backup/Restore you instance